kaipaine/pyphasefield/pyphasefield/docs/usage/script_template.rst

 	sim.set_autosave_rate(40000)

 Sets how often a simulation will automatically save checkpoints/images, if the respective flags are set.
+(Saves every X timesteps).

 .. code-block:: python